 School choices may be more reasonable.
 College isn’t cheap, and some colleges are far more expensive than others.
 When students look at the price tag of their dream school, they may choose to look at more affordable options if they’re spending at least some of their own savings.

 If parents can afford it, they can certainly contribute to college savings.
 But encourage children to start saving early so they can also contribute financially to their educational future.
 Our CFS advisors at Allegacy Investment Group, available through CUSO Financial Services, LP (CFS)* are here to help get you started.
-Visit our website, call 336.774.3400 or visit your nearest Financial Center today.
+Call 336.774.3400 or visit your nearest Financial Center today.

-* Non-deposit investment products and services are offered through CUSO Financial Services, LP (CFS), a registered broker-dealer (Member FINRA/SIPC) and SEC Registered Investment Advisor.
-Products offered through CFS are not NCUA/NCUSIF or otherwise federally insured, are not guarantees or obligations of the credit union and may involve investment risk including possible losses of principal.
+*Non-deposit investment products and services are offered through CUSO Financial Services, L.P. (“CFS”), a registered broker-dealer (Member FINRA/SIPC) and SEC Registered Investment Advisor.
+Products offered through CFS: are not NCUA/NCUSIF or otherwise federally insured, are not guarantees or obligations of the credit union and may involve investment risk including possible loss of principal.
 Investment Representatives are registered through CFS.
 Allegacy Federal Credit Union has contracted with CFS to make non-deposit investment products and services available to credit union members.
 Fixed insurance products are offered through CFS Insurance & Technology Services, LLC.